mohamedyd/awesome_resources/README.md

 * [End to End Machine Learning Pipeline With MLOps Tools (MLFlow+DVC+Flask+Heroku+EvidentlyAI+Github Actions)](https://medium.com/@shanakachathuranga/end-to-end-machine-learning-pipeline-with-mlops-tools-mlflow-dvc-flask-heroku-evidentlyai-github-c38b5233778c): This article will show you how to automate the entire machine learning lifecycle with the MLOps tools.

+* [A simple solution for monitoring ML systems](https://www.jeremyjordan.me/ml-monitoring/): This blog post aims to provide a simple, open-source solution for monitoring ML systems.

 ## MLOps Courses